Skip to main content

 Greggory Brandt

 Greggory Brandt has been a professional actor for more than 30 years.
-He performed in the Broadway and national touring productions of “Les Misérables” and was in the original cast of the Broadway musical, “A Tale of Two Cities.”
-He has performed leading roles in regional productions of “Sweeney Todd,” Disney’s “Beauty and the Beast,” “A Musical Christmas Carol” and “Camelot.”
+He performed in the Broadway and national touring productions of Les Misérables and was in the original cast of the Broadway musical, A Tale of Two Cities.
+He has performed leading roles in regional productions of Sweeney Todd, Disney’s Beauty and the Beast, A Musical Christmas Carol, and Camelot.

-A member of Actors’ Equity Association and the Stage Directors and Choreography Society, Brandt directed the original reading and concert workshops of the musical “Amazing Grace,” which made its Broadway debut 2015.
+A member of Actors’ Equity Association and the Stage Directors and Choreography Society, Brandt directed the original reading and concert workshops of the musical Amazing Grace, which made its Broadway debut in 2015.

-Brandt is an assistant professor of theater at Saint Vincent College, where he has directed dozens of student plays and musicals.
-As producing artistic director of Saint Vincent Summer Theatre, he has led more than 25 productions, including “Always … Patsy Cline,” “Forever Plaid,” “Into the Woods," “The Marvelous Wonderettes,” and “Nunsense.”
-Brandt is faculty advisor for The Company and The Troupe.
+Brandt is a professor of theater and the director of theater operations at Saint Vincent College, where he has directed dozens of student plays and musicals, including Pride & Prejudice and Fiddler on the Roof.
+As producing artistic director of Saint Vincent Summer Theatre, he has led more than 25 productions, including, Unnecessary Farce, Cheek to Cheek: Irving Berlin in Hollywood, Always …Patsy Cline, Moon Over Buffalo, Into the Woods, Lend Me a Tenor, The Marvelous Wonderettes, and Nunsense.
+Brandt is also the faculty advisor for SVC Clubs, The Company and The Troupe.

 Brandt has been a baritone soloist at the St. Patrick’s Cathedral in New York and First Presbyterian Church in Greensburg.
-He has performed with the Pittsburgh Symphony Orchestra, the New York Chamber Orchestra and the Washington Symphony Orchestra.
+He has performed with the Pittsburgh Symphony Orchestra, the New York Chamber Orchestra, and the Washington Symphony Orchestra.